jsvine/notebookjs/README.md

 ## MathJax and Code-Highlighting

 Notebook.js doesn't have any special support for pre-rendering mathematical notation via MathJax, or highlighting/styling code-blocks, but plays well with those libraries.
 See [the demo code](demo/js/demo.js) for an example.

+## Styling Rendered Notebooks

+The HTML rendered by notebook.js (intentionally) does not contain any styling.
+But each key element has fairly straightfoward CSS classes that make styling your notebooks a cinch.
+The demo contains a [simple-but-effective example](demo/css/notebook.css).